 ZTNA for Banking

 While many are familiar with the advantages and challenges of VPN for remote user access, many are less familiar with Zero Trust network access (ZTNA).
-For those who don’t know, ZTNA is the next-generation VPN solution designed for high security and compliance organizations that require high productivity from remote staff.
-Because of its security and
+For those who don’t know, ZTNA is the next-generation VPN solution for high-security and compliance organizations that require high productivity from remote staff.
+Because of its security and compliance focus,

 Secure a Remote Workforce by Killing the VPN

-VPN served its purpose well, but Zero Trust Network Access (ZTNA) is now transforming the definition of remote access solutions.
-When it was created, VPN was an answer to the IT architectures and business challenges of the time.
-Centralized data centers hosting enterprise applications needed to be used by employees when they were ‘off-site.’
-These
+VPN limitations in the modern IT landscape VPN served its purpose well, but Zero Trust Network Access (ZTNA) is now transforming the definition of remote access solutions.
+It answered the IT architectures and business challenges of its time.
+Employees needed to access centralized data centers hosting enterprise applications when they were off-site, and these connections

 Zero Trust Puts On Its CAEP